In our Dancing vs. The State series , THUMP explores nightlife's complicated relationship to law enforcement, past and present.

 Through Alte Borse, Bildstein met Philipp Wiederkehr, who at the time was working at a Swiss private bank.
-After months of regularly attending the club's string of sold-out nights—which featured names like Lee Curtiss and Pan-Pot—Wiederkehr approached Bildstein and asked if he could get involved.
-The two quickly forged a business partnership to expand Cityfox even further.
+After months of regularly attending the club's string of sold-out nights—which featured names like Lee Curtiss and Pan-Pot—a mutual friend introduced him to Bildstein, and the pair quickly forged a business partnership to expand Cityfox even further.

 Unlike many underground party promoters, the partners had a legitimate business background.
 Before throwing himself full time into Cityfox in 2006, Bildstein had spent a short while working at the German insurance firm Allianz, and then at a private bank.
 Wiederkehr had been employed at a string of financial firms before starting his own company, Wiederkehr Associates, in 2010—now a multi-million dollar private equity and asset management firm that oversees the fortunes of some of Zurich's wealthiest companies and families.
 In 2014, he also launched a sister company focused on real estate investments, Wiederkehr Real Estate.